vruzeda/jambabot/README.md

 This script was written for run in NodeJS using JavaScript.
 To run it, you must define a file named "variables.js" with three variables defined:

-- JAMBABOT_ZUA: Enables zua, a word mapping algorithm to make the menus more fun (boolean);
 - JAMBABOT_DEBUG_TOKEN: The token provided by Slack to validate that the post was originated from Slack - this one is used for debug purposes, printing additional logs;
 - JAMBABOT_PROD_TOKEN: The token provided by Slack to validate that the post was originated from Slack - this one is used for production;
 - GOOGLE_API_KEY: You custom Google's API key (used for image obtention, requires "Google Custom Search Engine API" to be enabled);